Healthdirect Free Australian health advice you can count on.

 Can owners take their guide dogs into all public places?

-Owners of accredited guide dogs have the right to take their animals free of charge into all public places, including shops, restaurants, cinemas and hotels, and onto public transport.
 The Commonwealth Disability Discrimination Act 1992 makes it unlawful to discriminate against a person with a disability who is using a guide dog.

 You should find out what accreditation you need for a guide dog in your state or territory.
 Victoria, Queensland and New South Wales require the owner to get a special permit or pass to take their guide dog onto public transport.
-Find out more about the legal understanding of assistance animals
+Find out more about the legal understanding of assistance animals.

-How to get a guide dog
+How can I get a guide dog?

 Resources and support